tomeichlersmith/typst-touying-umn-theme/README.md

 ```
 git clone https://github.com/tomeichlersmith/typst-touying-umn-theme.git
 cd typst-touying-umn-theme
-just init-showman # only needed to be done once
+just install # copy to install location
-just install
+just install-dev # symlink for dev
 ```
-The [justfile](justfile) holds the recipes so look there if you want to avoid installing `just.
+The [justfile](justfile) holds the recipes so look there if you want to avoid installing `just`.
+I recently installed [uv](https://docs.astral.sh/uv/getting-started/installation/) which helps me install and run Python/PiP packages quickly so that's how I interact with `showman`.

 The [main.typ](main.typ) file is the testing ground I've used to play around with the theme, so you can look into it for examples on how to use it.